Monica Crowley: Plagiarism

-Crowley has been shown to have committed extensive plagiarism, which she has to a column on Richard Nixon she wrote for The Wall Street Journal which contained "striking similarities" (according to the Journal) to a piece written 11 years earlier by Paul Johnson.
+Crowley has been shown to have committed plagiarism associated with a column on Richard Nixon she wrote for The Wall Street Journal which contained "striking similarities" (according to the Journal) to a piece written 11 years earlier by Paul Johnson.
 When contacted by The New York Times for comment, Crowley responded, "I did not, nor would I ever, use material from a source without citing it."

 On January 7, 2017, CNN published a report documenting numerous instances of plagiarism in Crowley's 2012 book, What the (Bleep) Just Happened?
 The book includes about 50 examples of copying freely from published sources with no attribution given, including from Wikipedia.
 In a statement, the Trump transition team called the plagiarism report "nothing more than a politically motivated attack" and stood by her.

 Two days later, on January 9, 2017, Politico reported that a dozen additional instances of plagiarism were in Crowley's 2000 Ph.D. dissertation on international relations at Columbia University.
 In December 2019, an internal Columbia University investigation concluded that Crowley had engaged in “localized instances of plagiarism” but that the plagiarism did not meet the level of "research misconduct."

 Shortly after reports emerged that she plagiarized the book What the (Bleep) Just Happened?, the publisher of the book, HarperCollins, announced:

 The book, which has reached the end of its natural sales cycle, will no longer be offered for purchase until such time as the author has the opportunity to source and revise the material.

 On January 16, 2017, Crowley withdrew from consideration for the role of senior director of strategic communications at the National Security Council in the Trump administration.
 "I have decided to remain in New York to pursue other opportunities," she said in a statement.
 The Washington Times, where she served previously as online opinion editor, said the same day that it would be investigating her work at the paper for possible incidents of additional plagiarism by her.

 Crowley subsequently told Fox News host Sean Hannity, "What happened to me was a despicable, straight-up, political hit job" and said that it had been "debunked."
 Andrew Kaczynski, the CNN reporter who first reported instances of plagiarism in Crowley's book, called her claims of innocence false and "complete BS," stating: "No one has yet to point out a single inaccuracy in our reporting or asked for a correction on it.
 Monica Crowley v. reality."